Jelly-RDF/jelly-rdf.github.io/docs/specification/serialization.md

 The files SHOULD be saved in the [delimited variant of Jelly](#delimited-variant-of-jelly).

+## Security considerations

+*This section is not part of the specification.*

+### Protocol Buffers

+The Jelly serialization format is based on Protocol Buffers, which handles all binary manipulation, and therefore is most likely to be the main security concern.
+Please refer to the [Protobuf Version Support page](https://protobuf.dev/support/version-support/) for information on security patches and support.
+See also the published [CVE Records for Protocol Buffers](https://www.cve.org/CVERecord/SearchResults?query=Protocol+Buffers).

+### Overly large lookup tables

+For untrusted input, consumers MUST always validate that the requested size of a prefix, name, or datatype lookup table is not overly large and supported by the consumer.
+A malicious producer could attempt to exhaust the memory of the consumer by requesting a lookup table of several gigabytes or more.
+This would constitute a denial-of-service vector.

+The recommended mitigation is for each implementation to define a maximum allowed lookup size and check if the requested size is within the limit.
+If the requested size exceeds the limit, the consumer should throw an error and reject the stream.

+!!! info

+    The Jelly-JVM implementation uses a configurable limit (up to 4096 entries by default).
+The mechanism is described [here]({{ jvm_link('user/utilities/#jelly-options-presets') }}).

+    The Jelly gRPC streaming protocol has a built-in mechanism for stream options handling that does include such checks.
+See the [gRPC streaming protocol specification](streaming.md#stream-options-handling).

+### Invalid lookup entry IDs and references

+For untrusted input, consumers must always validate that the lookup entry IDs in the stream are valid and within the bounds of the lookup table.
+A malicious producer could attempt to reference a non-existent entry in the lookup table, which could lead to it reading or writing arbitrary memory.

+This is automatically handled by languages that include array bounds checking, such as Java or Python.
+In languages without array bounds checking, the consumer must manually check that the lookup entry ID is within the bounds of the lookup table.

+### Infinite recursion of RDF-star quoted triples

+A malicious producer may attempt to create a stream with RDF-star quoted triples that are nested to an arbitrary depth.
+This could lead to a stack overflow in the consumer, which could be used as a denial-of-service vector.

+The official Protobuf implementations are not vulnerable to this type of attack, as they include a message recursion limit (100 by default).
+Implementations should verify that their Protobuf library supports this limit and that it is set to a reasonable value.

+!!! info

+    In practice, there are very few (if any) use cases where very deep recursive nesting would be needed for Jelly.
+Unless you are working with some very exotic data, you should be fine with setting the recursion limit to as low as 10 messages.
+But still, even the default limit of 100 should not cause you any problems, unless operating under extremely constrained environments.

+    Streams without RDF-star require only 4 nesting levels.
+Each nested RDF-star quoted triple adds one level of nesting.

+### RDF content

+Jelly is a general serialization format for RDF data, and as such, may be used to transmit malicious or misleading content, such as links to phishing websites or false information.
+Please refer to the [RDF 1.1 Turtle W3C Recommendation](https://www.w3.org/TR/turtle/#sec-mediaReg) for information on security considerations related to RDF content.

+### Encryption, authentication, and authorization

+Jelly does not provide any built-in mechanisms for encryption, authentication, or authorization, as it only handles data serialization.
+If you need to secure your data, you should use a secure transport layer (e.g., HTTPS) and implement encryption, authentication, and authorization on the application level.

 ## Implementations

 *This section is not part of the specification.*